kealanparr/mac-set-up/README.md

 Set up zsh-aliases: https://github.com/kealanparr/zsh-aliases Set up git aliases: https://github.com/kealanparr/git-cheatsheet

+Macos update
++ Set dark mode on Mac, everything else comes dark as it copies theme of the Mac
++ Outlook, view, turn off "show as conversations" to stop emails nesting into horrible collapsible units
++ Turn on secondary click on mouse

 Install vscode
 Make it dark mode
 Set line endings to whatever is preferred at the workplace